igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 # Overview #                                                                    {#AvrOverview}

-This library provides an Arduino-like simple-to-use interface to the AVR ATmega328 and ATmega2560 microcontrollers without the bloat and slowness of the official Arduino libraries.
+This library provides an Arduino-like, simple-to-use interface to the AVR ATmega328 and ATmega2560 microcontrollers without the bloat and slowness of the official Arduino libraries.

 AVRTools is an attempt to provide the convenience of the Ardiuno library interface while embracing the fundamental C/C++